 What is a modular building?

-A modular building is a prefabricated modular office that is made up of sections.
-These sections or “modules” are built off-site, in a factory-controlled environment, away from the future modular office building’s location.
-Once completed, each module is transported to the site, where the modular office is assembled.
+A modular building is made up of sections.
+These sections or “modules” are built off-site, in a factory-controlled environment, away from the future modular building’s location.
+Once completed, each module is transported to the site, where the modular building is assembled.

-A modular office building can be a great solution when a temporary space is needed.
-Some of the main advantages of a modular office include:
+A modular building can be a great solution when a temporary space is needed.
+Some of the main advantages of these buildings include:

 - Environmentally friendly